-a) Surface must allow for adequate drainage, be compact and stable.
+- a) Surface must allow for adequate drainage, be compact and stable.
 Yard must be asphalt treated or covered by concrete for best conditions.
-Tamped earth or grass paving is strictly forbidden.
+Tamped earth or grass paving is strictly forbidden. - o [Europe, Middle East, Africa and Latin America]

 It is allowed to have a draining, stable and compact gravel surface for the vehicles parking area, but the transit lanes must be necessarily in asphalt or concrete.